Interview conducted by Michael Korir, one of Medic’s Project Managers based in Nairobi, Kenya. Pictured above, Mercy Amulele.

 Mercy Amulele (right) accompanies Henry Otieno (CHA), Lilian Achieng’ (CHV), and Medic teammate Alix Emden on patient visits.

-What is one thing you have consistently observed about users of Medic Mobile’s tools in the field?
+What is one thing you have consistently observed about users of Medic’s tools in the field?

 I find that the Community Health Volunteers really enjoy using the Medic app for reporting compared to the paper-based reporting process they previously used.